iamkishor07/validation-exception-handling/README.md

     @Email: to say that a string field must be a valid email address.

+  #@Validated and @Valid
+    In many cases, however, Spring does the validation for us.
+We don’t even need to create a validator object ourselves.
+    Instead, we can let Spring know that we want to have a certain object validated.
+    This works by using the the @Validated and @Valid annotations.

+    The @Validated annotation is a class-level annotation that we can use to tell Spring to validate parameters that are passed into a method of the annotated class.
+We’ll learn more about how to use it in the section about validating path variables and request parameters.

+   We can put the @Valid annotation on method parameters and fields to tell Spring that we want a method parameter or field to be validated

     #An example of such a class would look like this: